federicopaschetta/Profile-Based-Information-Retrieval/README.md

 ## Acknowledgments

-Special thanks to Universidad Politécnica de Madrid and Prof. Antonio Canale for guidance and resources throughout the project.
+Special thanks to Universidad Politécnica de Madrid for guidance and resources throughout the project.

 ## Contact